 Schools re-opened to all students five days a week on Monday 8th June, and the remainder of the term played out up to the start of the summer holidays.

-Following the move to Phase 5 of the island’s exit from lockdown, and the start of the Bailiwick Bubble, social distancing measures no longer apply.
-This means when schools resume for the new year in September, day to day business will be “as normal”.
+Following the move to Phase 5 of the Island’s Exit from Lockdown Framework, social distancing measures no longer apply.
+When schools resumed for the new academic year in September 2020, day to day business is “as normal”.
 Public Health and Education continue to monitor the situation.

-In terms of school attendance, any student who has travelled from a Group B area and has received a negative COVID-19 test result and moved into the seven-day passive surveillance phase is able to attend school.
+In terms of school attendance, any student who is in enhanced passive-follow-up cannot go to school.
+Any student returning from a Category 2 or 3 country or region, and has received a negative COVID-19 test result (and does not have symptoms) and moved into the passive follow-up surveillance phase is able to attend school.